 Work Abroad Options

-Developed countries in Asia such as Japan and Korea offer some of the most lucrative English teaching opportunities which are advertised through websites.
-Grads should communicate with current teachers from their home area at target schools to gain first-hand insight about work conditions prior to signing any agreements.
+Teach Abroad: Developed countries in Asia, such as Japan and Korea, offer some of the most lucrative English teaching opportunities, which are advertised through websites.
+Grads accepted into the program should communicate with current teachers at target schools to gain firsthand insight into working conditions before signing any agreements.

-Work as an Au Pair: Working as an au pair abroad can be a great way to minimize expenses since housing is provided by a host family, in addition to a stipend.
-Many agencies exist to help connect grads with families, but make sure that you inquire about options if the placement doesn't go well and check references with current au pairs from the U.S.
+Work as an Au Pair: Working as an au pair abroad can also be a great way to minimize expenses since housing is provided by a host family, in addition to a stipend.
+Many agencies exist to help connect grads with families, but grads should be sure that they inquire into options if the placement doesn't go well and check their references with current au pairs from the U.S.

-Grads can access other types of employment through a number of organizations which help candidates to secure short term work visas as part of cultural exchange programs.
-BUNAC, for example, helps recent graduates to access a work permit for periods ranging from 6 - 12 months for employment in Britain, Australia, New Zealand and Ireland.
-BUNAC provides some support through staff in those countries to help grads find jobs but doesn't actually place them in positions.
+BUNAC: BUNAC helps recent graduates access work permits for periods ranging from 6 to 12 months for employment in the United Kingdom, Australia, New Zealand, Canada, and Ireland.
+BUNAC provides some support through staff in those countries to help grads find jobs, but doesn't actually place them in positions.

-Most participants in Australia, New Zealand, and Ireland find jobs in restaurants, pubs, hotels, offices and farms which are not particularly career oriented.
-The Britain program requires grads to secure an internship with a training component.
+Most participants in Australia, New Zealand, and Ireland find jobs in restaurants, pubs, hotels, offices, and farms, which are not particularly career-oriented.
+The program in the UK requires grads to secure an internship with a training component.
 A program fee of $1,600 applies as well as charges related to visa acquisition.

 Job Placement Programs

-Another group of organizations actually places gradusates in paid short-term jobs or internships.
-Some of these programs have a focus on specific fields like government, technology, engineering or science.
-Cultural Vistas, for example, offers paid internships for 3 -12 months with German organizations.
+Another group of organizations places graduates in paid short-term jobs or internships.
+Some of these programs have a focus on specific fields like government, technology, engineering, and science.
+Cultural Vistas, for example, offers paid internships for 3 -12 months in 25 countries.
+Program fees apply.

-Peace Corps alumni become members of a large network of alumni who can be of tremendous assistance with future careers.
+Peace Corps alumni become members of an extensive network that can be of tremendous assistance with future careers.